The HOMFLY-PT polynomial and HZ factorisation: Introduction

 In Sec.~\ref{sec:InverseHZ}, Theorems~\ref{thmInverseHZ} and ~\ref{thmInverseAlex} suggest a way to recover the HOMFLY--PT and Alexander polynomials of a knot or link, given its HZ function.
 This is achieved by applying the inverse HZ transform, which is computed via contour integrals.
 As an application, we provide the compact formula (\ref{FactorisedHOMFLY}) for the HOMFLY--PT polynomial of the infinite families of knots that admit HZ factorisability, which is somewhat reminiscent of the Rosso-Jones formula for torus knots \cite{RossoJones}.
 In (\ref{eq:factInverseAlex}) we also give a closed expression for the Alexander polynomial of the factorised cases.

-Furthermore, in Sec.~\ref{sec:HandKF} we conjecture that HZ factorisation for knots occurs if and only if their HOMFLY--PT and Kauffman polynomials are related by $H(\mathcal{K})=\widehat{KF}(\mathcal{K})):=\widetilde{KF}_{\rm even}(\mathcal{K};a,z)-\frac{z}{a-a^{-1}}\widetilde{KF}_{\rm odd}(\mathcal{K};a,z)$ (for notation see (\ref{tildeKF})), hence providing a necessary and sufficient condition for factorisability.
+Furthermore, in Sec.~\ref{sec:HandKF} we conjecture that HZ factorisation for knots occurs if and only if their HOMFLY--PT and Kauffman polynomials are related by \be H(\mathcal{K})=\widehat{KF}(\mathcal{K})):=\widetilde{KF}_{\rm even}(\mathcal{K};a,z)-\frac{z}{a-a^{-1}}\widetilde{KF}_{\rm odd}(\mathcal{K};a,z)\ee (for notation see (\ref{tildeKF})), hence providing a necessary and sufficient condition for factorisability.
 This can also be reduced to a relation (\ref{AKF}) between the Alexander and Kauffman polynomials.
-In fact, such relations were long known to exist for torus knots \cite{Labastida}.
-We find that these relations hold for an exhaustive list with up-to-12-crossings knots that admit HZ factorisability and, in Theorem~\ref{thm:} -which is among the central results of this article-, we prove it for the HZ-factorisable families $P(2,-3,\pm(2j+1))$, $\mathcal{K}_{j,2}$, $\mathcal{K}_{j,3}$ and $5_2^{3k}$ (defined in Sec.~\ref{sec:factorisedHZ}).
-A similar HOMFLY--PT-Kauffman relation (\ref{linkcriterion}) is found in the case of links, but it is no longer in 1-1 correspondence with HZ factorisability.
+In fact, such relations were long known to exist for torus knots \cite{Labastida}, but verifying their validity beyond the torus case has since been an open problem.
+The present article remedies this, by finding that these relations hold for an exhaustive list with up-to-12-crossings hyperbolic knots that admit HZ factorisability and, in Theorem~\ref{thm:} -which is among the central results of this article-, we prove it for the HZ-factorisable families $P(2,-3,\pm(2j+1))$, $\mathcal{K}_{j,2}$, $\mathcal{K}_{j,3}$ and $5_2^{3k}$ (defined in Sec.~\ref{sec:factorisedHZ}).
+We propose a similar HOMFLY--PT/Kauffman relation (\ref{linkcriterion}) in the case of links, but this is no longer in 1-1 correspondence with HZ factorisability.
 In Sec.~\ref{sub:BPS}, we further suggest that the relation $H(\mathcal{K})=\widehat{KF}(\mathcal{K})$ is equivalent to the vanishing of the two-crosscap BPS invariants $\hat{N}^{c=2}_{g,Q}$ of topological string theory, which are related to link invariants via the gauge/string duality \cite{MorozovCheck}.
 The BPS invariants for several HZ-factorisable two-component links are included in the Appendix.

-In Sec.~\ref{sec:Kh}, we investigate the homological interpretation of the factorised HZ transform.
-This is based on the observation that the HZ exponents for a given knot, coincide with the number $j$ appearing in the rows of its Khovanov homology (Kh) table \cite{Bar-Natan} and relate to the corresponding Euler characteristics \cite{Khovanov,Khovanov2,Bar-Natan1,Bar-Natan2}.
-In fact, Prop.~\ref{propJonesCoeffpm2} shows that in cases of HZ factorisability, the HOMFLY--PT and Jones polynomial (the latter being the graded Euler characteristic of Khovanov homology) are exactly equivalent.
+In Sec.~\ref{sec:Kh}, we suggest a homological interpretation of the exponents in the factorised HZ transform.
+This is based on the observation that for a given knot, the HZ exponents coincide with the $j$-grading appearing in the rows of its Khovanov homology (Kh) table \cite{Bar-Natan} and their appearance in the numerator or denominator is associated with the sign of the corresponding Euler characteristic \cite{Khovanov,Khovanov2,Bar-Natan1,Bar-Natan2}.
+In fact, Prop.~\ref{propJonesCoeffpm2} shows that in cases of HZ factorisability, the Jones polynomial (the graded Euler characteristic of Khovanov homology) encapsulates all the information about the HZ exponents.